spacecloud-io/space-cloud/README.md

 - **Fine-grained access control**: Dynamic access control that integrates with your auth system (e.g., auth0, firebase-auth)
 - **Scalable**: Written in Golang, it follows cloud-native practices and scales horizontally
 - **Service Mesh**: Get all the capabilities of a service mesh without having to learn any of that!
-- **Scale down to zero**: Auto scale your http workloads including scaling down to zero.
+- **Scale down to zero**: Auto scale your http workloads including scaling down to zero

 Supported databases :heart::